eliotsykes/dan-todo/GUIDE.md

 +});
 ```

+TODO NEXT:
+1. Delete list button in table rows
+2. Edit list title (inline input field as UI)
-TODO NEXT: Show existing lists in table, then UI to create a new list.
+2. UI to create a new list.
 UI should be modal or entirely new page or inline form?
+New page or modal preferred to demonstrate how that'd work with its own dedicated route.